Manty-K/colored_json/README.md

-# Pretty JSON
+# Colored JSON
-Converts JSON data into a pretty *customizable* widget.
+Converts JSON data into *customizable* widget.

 ## Getting Started
- `PrettyJson` is a stateless widget that produces a structured view of JSON string provided.
+ `ColoredJson` is a stateless widget that produces a structured view of JSON string provided.
 It can be used like any other flutter widget.
 It's fully customizable where you can set different colors to different datatypes including colon, comma and brackets.
 Set indent length.
 Use text style of your choice.
 You can also change the background color.

 ||||